Jonathan Calleri: Deportivo Maldonado

 In January 2016, Calleri joined Uruguayan club Deportivo Maldonado.
 In an arrangement similar to a number of other players that have been registered to the club, he was loaned to Campeonato Brasileiro Série A club São Paulo FC in the same month.

 São Paulo (loan)

 On 3 February 2016, Calleri made his debut and scored his first goal for São Paulo as they drew 1–1 with Universidad César Vallejo in the 2016 edition of Copa Libertadores.

 On 13 July 2016, Calleri played his last match for São Paulo in a game they lost 1–2 against Atlético Nacional, in the Libertadores semifinals.
 He scored the only goal for São Paulo, in the 9th minute.
 Calleri said that it was his last game for the club and that he had "spent very beautiful six months" playing for Brazilian side.
 He ended the tournament as the top goalscorer, with 9 goals in 12 matches.
-That year, Calleri scored a total amount of 16 goals in 31 matches played.
+That year, Calleri scored a total number of 16 goals in 31 matches played.